Terror. Ecstasy. Fight. Denial. Flight. Failure. Forgiveness. Reconciliation. Hope. Love. Peace – Death.

 I requested an appointment with Mr Weston for a detailed (first-hand) explanation and to discuss the implications as my further treatment was meant to coincide (be informed by) s PSMA scan.
 I was advised that he had no availability until January 2020 earliest.

 We had just returned from an amazing trip to Vietnam and Cambodia and I had survived another amazing Glastonbury!
 I had a morning Dermatology (psoriasis) appointment before heading off to the funeral of a friend, who had died of prostate cancer whilst we were away.

-Whilst at Broadgreen Hospital (Dermo) I called into the urology clinic to enquire about the scan appointment I had been told I would get 12 months ago and more recently 2 months ago.
+Whilst at Broadgreen Hospital (Dermatology) I called into the urology clinic to inquire about the scan appointment I had been told I would get 12 months ago and more recently 2 months ago.
 I managed to speak with Mr Weston’s secretary via reception, on the phone in the clinic.
 She rang the Liverpool nuclear medicine clinic for an update.
 Something I had literally been unable to achieve during the past 12 months.
 It was confirmed that nuclear scans, in Liverpool, had been cancelled for the indeterminate future.

 I rang Nuclear Medicine myself later.
 They repeated this information but I asked for more details why?